innkuika/triv.io/SprintPlanning2.md

  * Note: the segue in the commit is purely for testing purpose and will (100 percent) not show up in the final product.
 ### Manprit Heer
 * Page 4: UI: Winning Page/Game Stats
  * Page is in progress.
-Created a more solid wireframe of the Game Stats.
+Created a more solid wireframe of the Game Stats to go on top of existing wireframe by Jessica.
 Pages will be completed by tomorrow morning, before 02/19 meeting.
- * Initiated Logo-Making progress for app
+ * Initiated Logo-Making process for app
 ### Roberto Lozano
 * UI/Authentication: Log-In Screen
 >Link of commit/Description of Work